micmarsh/church-calendar-sync/README.md

 # church-calendar-sync

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Potentially a very-specific-to-St.-Vladimir's way to sync schedules across gCal, Google Sheets, and local

+Also, an excuse to get back into Clojure!

 ## License

-Copyright © 2026 FIXME
+Copyright © 2026 Michael Marsh

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at